JohannesBorgqvist/Turing_patterns_bud_scars/README.md

 * *conda deactivate*<br>

 .
-As we said previously, the environment "*gmsh\_latest\_version.yml*" is activated and deactivated in the same way.
+As we said previously, the environment "*gmsh\_latest\_version.yml*" is activated and deactivated in the same way.<br>

 If, God forbid, the installation from the yml-files fails for some reason, all involved libraries must be installed manually.
-Some guidance on how this can be done is presented in the file "*IF\_CONDA\_INSTALLATION\_FAILS.md*".
+Some guidance on how this can be done is presented in the file "*IF\_CONDA\_INSTALLATION\_FAILS.md*".<br>

+On the other hand, if you have managed to install the two conda environments "*fenicsproject*" and "*gmsh\_latest\_version*" you are ready to run the project.
+To this end, let's navigate to the colder folder and follow the detailed instructions presented in the document called "*STEP\_BY\_STEP\_GUIDE.md*".<br>

+Enjoy!

 # References
 [1]  M. A. J. Chaplain, M. Ganesh, and I. G. Graham, “Spatio-temporal pattern formation